Our Patron and Trustees

 Patricia Jones CBE, independent trustee

 Pat was Depaul International's Chief Operations Officer for two years until 2015, before leaving to pursue a research doctorate at the University of Durham.
-During her career other key roles have included: Director, Prisoners Education Trust; Deputy Director, CAFOD; Assistant General Secretary of the Catholic Bishops' Conference of England and Wales; Adviser and later Director of Adult Christian Education, Archdiocese of Liverpoool.
-She is also a Trustee for many other charities, including Christian Aid, Jubilee 2000, Responding to Conflict, African Prisons project, St Columba's House, and The Tablet.
+During her career other key roles included: Director of Prisoners Education Trust; Deputy Director at CAFOD; Assistant General Secretary of the Catholic Bishops' Conference of England and Wales; and Adviser and later Director of Adult Christian Education, Archdiocese of Liverpoool.
+She has also held trustee positions at many other charities, including Christian Aid, Jubilee 2000, Responding to Conflict, African Prisons project, St Columba's House, and The Tablet.

 Heidi Kruitwagen, independent trustee

-Fr Vitaliy Novak CM, Subsidiary Perspective Trustee for Ukraine, Slovakia and France
+Fr Vitaliy Novak CM, Subsidiary Perspective Trustee for Ukraine, Slovakia, Croatia and France

-Vitaliy is a Vincentian priest working in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
-Under his guidance the number of services has increased in both Kharkiv and Odessa.
+Fr Vitaliy is a Vincentian priest who has worked in Ukraine for many years and has been involved with delivery of Depaul Ukraine's services since they were first set up in 2007, acting as both its Director of Services, alongside managing his parish, and now in a governance role as its Chair of Trustees.
+Under his guidance the number of services has increased steadily across the country including in its three largest cities Kharkiv, Kiev and Odessa.